opendaylight/docs/docs/release-notes/projects/controller.rst

   * The controller EntityOwnershipService interface was previously deprecated and is scheduled for removal in the next release, Flourine.
 All users of this interface must be converted to the mdsal EntityOwnershipService interface.

+  * The controller liblldp module has been moved to the openflowplugin project and will be removed from the controller project in Flourine.

+  * Various other APIs and classes in the controller project that have been long since deperecated may be removed in Flourine.

 Standards
 =========